ministryofjustice/hmpps-person-match/README.md

 ## Debugging

 We have enabled [debugpy](https://github.com/microsoft/debugpy) when running the containers locally to enable debug support.
-To attach the applications debugger create the following .vscode task within the `.vscode/launch.json`, create the file if you already have it:
+To attach the applications debugger create the following .vscode task within the `.vscode/launch.json`, create the file if you don't already have it:

 ```json
 {